hmajid2301/articles/Running Expo in Docker/README.md

 ## Running Docker

 This command runs when the Docker Image is first to run, every other command is used to build to the image itself.
 This uses an environment variable passed into the Docker container and connects to the Android device at $ADB_IP.
-Then run the android command in package.json.
+Then run the **android** command in _package.json_.
 Then you can simply run the following commands to build and start your Docker container.

 ![Docker Build/Run command](images/docker-build.png)